javierarce/dear-reader/README.md

 # Dear Reader

+Dear Reader sends your favorite newsletters directly to your Kindle.

 ### How to install it

 1. Clone the project
 2. Install the dependencies
 3. Run `yarn start`
-4. Open `https://localhost:3000` and fill the form
+4. Open `https://localhost:3000` and follow the rest of the instructions

 ### What information will you need